 How to Taste Wine

-So, how do you taste and evaluate a glass of wine?
-Follow our wine tasting tips below—but before you start, make sure you’re in the right tasting environment.
+So, want to learn how to taste and evaluate a glass of wine like an expert?
+Easy.
+Follow our wine tasting tips below—but before you start sipping, make sure you’re in the right tasting environment.
 Here's what that means:

-First, make note of the circumstances surrounding your wine tasting experience that may affect your impressions of the wine: A noisy or crowded room makes concentration difficult.
+First things first: Make note of the circumstances surrounding your wine tasting experience that may affect your impressions of the win.
+For instance, a noisy or crowded room makes concentration difficult.
 Cooking smells, perfume and even pet odor can destroy your ability to get a clear sense of a wine’s aromas.
 A glass that is too small, the wrong shape, or smells of detergent or dust, can also affect the wine’s flavor.

 Evaluating by Sight

-Once your tasting conditions are as close to neutral as possible, your next step is to examine the wine.
-The glass should be about one-third full and you should loosely follow the following steps to completely evaluate the wine visually.
+Once your tasting conditions are as close to neutral as possible, your next step is to examine the wine in your glass.
+It should be about one-third full.
+Loosely follow these steps to evaluate the wine visually.

 Viewing the wine through the side of the glass held in light shows you how clear it is.